 Many of today's websites run on a platform called WordPress, a PHP program that was built for looking after larger websites with ease.

-What benefits does WordPress have over HTML?
+What benefits does WordPress have?

 - Images can be edited right from the browser.